Ronak004/Bitcoin-Price-Forcasting-Using-Tweets/README.md

 We explored the sentiment distribution in the dataset, identified commonly used words in positive and negative tweets, and established a weak positive correlation between sentiment scores and Bitcoin price.

 ## Machine Learning
 We split the dataset into training and testing sets and used linear regression to predict the Bitcoin price based on sentiment scores.
-We used various performance metrics such as MAE, MSE, and R-squared to evaluate the model's performance.
+We used various performance metrics such as MSE, and R-squared to evaluate the model's performance.

 ## Tools Used
 - Python 3.9